erinxocon/tpfd/README.rst

 ----------------

 * Support for parsing text files
-* Support for accepting generators that output text.
+* Support for accepting generators that output text or ints
+* Support for parsing unicode strings

 TODO
 ----
-* Support streams
-* various built in converters to translate numbers/day names/dates
+* change API so that iter_parse and parse_string are just one method: parse